Find Grad Schools

 Master’s Degrees in Urban Ministry

 There are 9 colleges and univerities across the nation that offer a master's degree in urban ministry.
-In recent years, the majority of the students getting degrees in this area were female, and 54% were from an underrepresented racial-ethnic group.
-Also, 15.4% of urban ministry graduates were international students.
+This degree is more popular with female students, and about 74% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 17.4% of urban ministry graduates were international students.

 Education Levels of Urban Ministry Majors